 MYTH #4: All silk sheets are the same.
 There are a variety of silk sheets on the market today, and it can sometimes be difficult to compare sheets because many manufactures do not provide all the information needed to make an informed decision.

 For starters, the momme weight of the silk sheet can range from 6 – 30mm.
 This is used as the main means to measure the quality of the silk (similar to thread count, which is often used with other textiles, like cotton).
 Ideal weights for silk sheets fall between 16 – 21mm with many believing 19mm provides the best balance of strength, look and affordability.
 If a manufacture does not tell you the momme weight of their sheets, you should look elsewhere.

 In addition to momme weight, there are also different types of silk used in silk sheets.
 These included Charmeuse Silk, Tussah Silk, and Habotai Silk (often called China Silk).
 Charmeuse Silk and Habotai silk are produced from the mulberry silk worm breed in captivity.
 They differ in feel and luster, with Charmeuse silk having a high luster and less friction, and Habotai silk having a sandy matte finish.
 Tussah silk is produced from wild silk worms and is generally considered to be of lower quality.
-Tussah Silk usually requires bleaching to reduce visual impurities from the fabrics finish and will often have knots in the texture due to broken silk fibers.
+Tussah Silk usually has visual impurities from the fabrics finish and will often have knots in the texture due to broken silk fibers.